Phil Matson: Death

-Survived by his former wife, their two sons (Glenn and Cliff), and his de facto wife Catherine Thompson, née Owens,Public Notices: Re the Late Philip H. Matson, The West Australian, (Saturday, 18 August 1928), p.13. he was buried at Karrakatta Cemetery on 15 June 1928.The Last Tribute: A Scene from Yesterday's Funeral (of Phil Matson), The (Perth) Mirror, (Saturday, 16 June 1928), p.4.Harry Kneebone's World of Sport: Unmarked, The (Adelaide) Advertiser, (Friday, 25 June 1948), p.8.
+Survived by his former wife, their two sons (Glenn and Cliff), and his de facto wife Catherine Thompson, née Owens, he was buried at Karrakatta Cemetery on 15 June 1928.

 Legacy

 He played an important role in the process of making Australian football professional by openly negotiating fees that made him the highest paid Western Australian player and coach of the time.

 Subiaco Football Club

 He was selected at centre half-forward in Subiaco's "Team of the Century".

 East Perth Football Club

-He was selected as coach of East Perth's (1906-1944) "Team of the Century".
+He was selected as coach of East Perth's (1906–1944) "Team of the Century".

 Western Australia Sesquicentennial

 In 1979 he was honoured with the bronze tablet for 1926, set into the footpath along St Georges Terrace, Perth as part of the WAY '79 sesquicentennial (150th anniversary) celebrations of the colonisation of Western Australia by Europeans.

 Western Australian Hall of Champions

 In 1986, Matson was inducted into the Western Australian Institute of Sport's "Western Australian Hall of Champions".